thepassle/create-lit-app/README.md

 node server.js
 ```

 As easy as that!
-Next you can upload it to heroku/digital ocean/whatever.
+Your app is ready to be deployed.

 ## Folder Structure